GuglielmoZocca/TrustLocalizationProject/README.md

 ## GOAL

-The target of my research is to give to the structure presented in the paper [A Trust Architecture for Blockchain in IoT](https://arxiv.org/pdf/1906.11461) some feature of privatization of data in the blockchain, with also the aim to show these new characteristics through an example of possible application building a prototype of the end to end process from device to the user in the case localization case.
-The report of my research can be read in `Report.pdf` file.
+The aim of our research is to enhance a blockchain structure by incorporating data privatization features, drawing inspiration from the paper [A Trust Architecture for Blockchain in IoT](https://arxiv.org/pdf/1906.11461).
+We aim to demonstrate these novel characteristics through an example application—a prototype illustrating an end-to-end process from devices to users for calculating the position of a target.
+Our goal is to achieve data privatization within the architecture, ensuring that experiment application data stored in the blockchain are accessible only to those responsible for the experiment or authorized individuals.
+We strive to achieve this property without compromising the inherent advantages of blockchain technology, including auditability, integrity, and authenticity.

 ### CODE

-In this section it is explained the directory structure of the project, what contains every directory and file:
+In this section, the project's directory structure and the contents of each directory and file are explained.:
-* Application_code: contains all code concern the Gateway application and how to manage the data that come from devices.
+* Application_code: contains all the code related to the Gateway application, including how to manage the data received from devices.
-  - Chipers: it contains the source code and the program for xor encryption algorithm to apply on data from a device.
+  - Chipers: It includes the source code and program for the XOR encryption algorithm, which is applied to data from a device.
-  - DeviceFiles: it contains files that simulate some data calculated by a device.
-The device “11:a3” are data from the testbed, the others are example used for testing.
+  - DeviceFiles: It contains files that simulate data calculated by a device.
+The data from the device "11:a3" are actual data from the testbed, while the others are examples used for testing purposes.
-  - Device_cript: it contains files that represent the encrypted and hash version of what can be find in DeviceFiles.
-These are the simulation of the data that come from devices.
+  - Device_cript: It contains files that represent the encrypted and hashed versions of the data found in DeviceFiles, simulating the data transmitted from devices.
-  - LogFiles: contains an example of logs that come from an experiment in the testbed.
+  - LogFiles: It contains an example of logs generated from an experiment conducted in the testbed.
-  - ParsingCode: it contains the python code “ParsingLogDeviceData.py” for creating the appropriate device data from log and the python code “ParsingLogTimeRanging.py” for computing the average time to calculate the ranging, putting this information in “AVGtemp[idDevice].txt” (idDevice is the id of considered device).
+  - ParsingCode: It contains the Python code "ParsingLogDeviceData.py," which generates the appropriate device data from logs, and "ParsingLogTimeRanging.py," which computes the average time to calculate the ranging.
+The resulting information is stored in "AVGtemp[idDevice].txt," where idDevice is the ID of the considered device.
-  - main.go: source code of the Gateway application.
+  - main.go: It is the source code of the Gateway application.
-  - Position_test.go: test code for testing the correctness, privacy and security of some application functionality.
+  - Position_test.go: It is the test code designed to verify the correctness, privacy, and security of various application functionalities.
-  - TimeAppGateway.txt: List of times that indicates the calculated periods of a cycle of target position computation.
+  - TimeAppGateway.txt: This file contains a list of times representing the calculated durations of a target position computation cycle.
+These times account for the addition of observations as well as the updates to evidence, reputation, and trust.
-  - pkg: packages used in the Gateway application.
+  - pkg: They are the Golang packages used in the Gateway application.
-* bin: command used in the creation of the blockchain.
+* bin: These are the commands used for creating the blockchain.
-* calliper-workspace: it contains the necessary code to evaluate the performance of blockchain code with caliper.
+* calliper-workspace: It contains the necessary code to evaluate the performance of blockchain code using Caliper.
-  - benchmarks: it contains the configuration files for the different test on chaincode.
+  - benchmarks: It contains the configuration files for various chaincode tests.
-    + myDeviceBenchmark.yaml: configuration file for reading device test.
+    + myDeviceBenchmark.yaml: It is the configuration file for reading device test.
-    + ReadTargetBenchmark.yaml: configuration file for reading target test.
+    + ReadTargetBenchmark.yaml: It is the configuration file for reading target test.
-    + addObsTest.yaml: configuration file for adding device observation test.
+    + addObsTest.yaml: It is the configuration file for adding device observation an confidence test.
-    + updateEvTrustRepTest.yaml: configuration file for test the updating of evidence, reputation and trust.
+    + updateEvTrustRepTest.yaml: It is the configuration file for test the updating of evidence, reputation and trust.
-    + positionTest: configuration file for position computation test
+    + positionTest: It is the configuration file for position computation test
-    + UpdateDTest.yaml: configuration file for updating device test.
+    + UpdateDTest.yaml: It is the configuration file for updating device test.
-  - networks: it contains the configuration file for the network, organizations and accounts to consider in caliper test.
+  - networks: It contains the configuration file detailing the network, organizations, and accounts to be considered in the Caliper tests.
-  - node_modules: it contains node.js modules utilized in caliper test.
+  - node_modules: it contains node.js modules utilized in Caliper tests.
-  - workload: it contains the code used for test.
+  - workload: it contains the code used for Caliper tests.
-    + readDevice.js: test code for reading device.
+    + readDevice.js: It is the test code for reading device.
-    + readTarget.js: test code for reading target.
+    + readTarget.js: It is the test code for reading target.
-    + addObs.js: test code for adding the device observation.
+    + addObs.js: It is the test code for adding the device observation and confidence.
-    + updateEvTrustRep.js: test code for updating the evidence, reputation and trust.
+    + updateEvTrustRep.js: It is the test code for updating the evidence, reputation and trust.
-    + position.js: test code for position computation.
+    + position.js: It is the test code for position computation.
-    + UpdateDevice.js: test code for updating device.
+    + UpdateDevice.js: It is the test code for updating device.
-* Chaincode_dir: it contains the logic of chaincode, that is the project contract.
+* Chaincode_dir: It houses the logic of the chaincode, constituting the project contract.
-  - main.go: source code used for installation of the contract in the blockchain.
+  - main.go: It is the source code utilized for installing the contract in the blockchain.
-  - collections_config.json: configuration file that describes the collections used in the blockchain.
+  - collections_config.json: It is the configuration file that describes the collections used in the blockchain.
-  - chaincode: it contains the code of the contract.
+  - chaincode: It contains the source codes of the contract.
-    + Data_processing.go: It contains all functionalities of the contract that changes the state of the blockchain.
+    + Data_processing.go: It is the source code that contains all functionalities of the contract that changes the state of the blockchain.
-    + Data_request.go: It contains all functionalities of the contract that ask data from the blockchain.
+    + Data_request.go: It is the source code encompassing all functionalities of the contract that request data from the blockchain.
-* Conf_code: it is the directory of Admin application code.
+* Conf_code: It is the directory of Admin application code.
-  - main.go: source code of the Admin application.
+  - main.go: It is the source code of the Admin application.
-  - Conf_test.go: test code for testing the correctness, privacy and security of some application functionality.
+  - Conf_test.go: It is the test code for testing the correctness, privacy and security of application functionalities.
-* config: it contains configuration files for the blockchain network.
+* config: It contains configuration files for the blockchain network.
-  - core.yaml and configtx.yaml: channel configuration files.
+  - core.yaml and configtx.yaml: They are the channel configuration files.
-  - orderer.yaml: order configuration file.
+  - orderer.yaml: It is the order configuration file.
-* User_code: it is the directory of User application code.
+* User_code: It is the directory of User application code.
-  - main.go: source code of the User application.
+  - main.go: It is the source code of the User application.
-* uwb-rng-radio-solution: it contains the source codes to do ranging experiment in testbed.
+* uwb-rng-radio-solution: It contains the source codes to do ranging experiment in testbed.
-  - rng-init.c: source code for every device for doing ranging operation.
-Must change “linkaddr_t init” for every device.
+  - rng-init.c: It consists of the source code for each device for conducting ranging operations.
+The "linkaddr_t init" must be changed for each device.
-  - rng-resp.c: source code for the target for doing ranging operation.
+  - rng-resp.c: It is the source code for the target for conducting ranging operation.
-* Report: document that describes the project.
+* Report.pdf: It is the document that describes the project.
-* Presentation: slides that describe the project.
+* Presentation: They are the slides that describe the project.
-* Network: it contains all the files for the network aspect of the blockchain.
+* Network: It includes all the files related to the network aspect of the blockchain.
-  - bft-config: it contains the configuration file for the blockchain channel in case it is used the PBFT consensus algorithm.
+  - bft-config: It includes the configuration file for the blockchain channel specifically designed for the PBFT consensus algorithm.
-  - compose: it contains the configuration files to build docker containers.
+  - compose: It contains the configuration files to build docker containers.
-  - configtx: it contains the configuration file for the blockchain channel in general case.
+  - configtx: It contains the configuration file for the blockchain channel in the general case.
-  - initialize_for_test.sh: script for building the Hyperledger fabric structure in case it is used the bft consensus algorithm and the “cryptogen” command for the creation of the cryptographic material.
-Moreover, the script deploys the contract in the blockchain.
+  - initialize_for_test.sh: It is the script for building the Hyperledger Fabric structure when utilizing the BFT consensus algorithm.
+Additionally, the script includes the "cryptogen" command for generating cryptographic material.
+Furthermore, it deploys the contract in the blockchain.
-  - monitordocker.sh: script to check the containers
+  - monitordocker.sh: It is the script to check the containers.
-  - network.sh: general script to execute various operations with Hyperledger Fabric deployed.
+  - network.sh: It ia the general script to execute various operations with Hyperledger Fabric.
-  - scripts: it contains some scripts to operate with the built blockchain.
+  - scripts: it contains some scripts to operate with the blockchain.
-  - setOrgEnv.sh: script for update some environment variable.
+  - setOrgEnv.sh: It is the script for updating certain environment variables
   - system-genesis-block: it will contain the blockchain genesis block.
-  - organizations: Currently contains the configuration files that will be used in the initialization of the blockchain for the cryptographic material creation of the organizations members and the order nodes.
-The cryptographic material will be put in this directory.
+  - organizations: Currently, this directory contains the configuration files essential for initializing the blockchain.
+These files are utilized in creating cryptographic material for the members of organizations and the order nodes.
+The resulting cryptographic material will be stored within this directory.

 ### TEST